Nito Mestre: Solo career

 Ernesto Salgueiro was present throughout the recording sessions in Argentina on guitar, Andres Dulcet on base and Diego Ferrar played drums on two of the tracks.
 The album – produced by Pablo Manavello – was recorded in two separate phases: the first in the Miami Studios of Iker Gastaminza and the second at El Pie in Buenos Aires, Argentina.

 Mestre currently finds himself tweezing and tweaking the very last details of the project before releasing this new material to the public.
 “I want the album to be treated with the love and affection we all poured into it when we were putting it together...” says Mestre.

 And everything seems to indicate that he is right for the unreleased 10 track album, has aroused very good reviews and the acceptance of the general public both in the United States and Latin America where Nito, on occasions has played some of the new songs to his diverse audience.

 A number of solo albums followed (as of January 2008, Mestre has released over 9 recordings under his own name), and continues to record and perform.
 Nito is currently touring South, Central and North America presenting his latest CD, DVD "Nito Mestre Completo: En Vivo", recorded live in Buenos Aires; at the Teatro Ateneo released in 2007.

 On 25 March 2009, Nito Mestre release his new DVD in USA by DELANUCARECORDS, and present an acoustic concert in Miami with friends.

-Nito released a New E.P. with 4 new songs that he recorded in Nashville on March 2009, and a DVD with a Simphonic Orchestra of San Juan, with more than 120 musicians on stage.

-In April 2017 he performed in New York City, N.Y. and Washington D.C. and continues touring in North and South America.
+Nito released an EP with four new songs that he recorded in Nashville in March 2009, and a DVD with a Simphonic Orchestra of San Juan, with more than 120 musicians on stage.
+In April 2017, he performed in New York City and Washington D.C. and continues touring in North and South America.